saattrupdan/saattrupdan.com/src/posts/2023-04-16-open-source-chatgpt-alternatives.md

 they're based on `LLaMA`, or that they use an instruction dataset derived from the OpenAI models.

-The models allowed for commercial purposes are:

-- OpenAssistant-1-Pythia
-- OpenChatKit
-- Camel
-- Dolly-2
-- h2oGPT-Pythia
-- h2oGPT-neoX
-- INCITE-Chat
-- INCITE-Instruct
-- MPT-Instruct

 The Hugging Face team has created a **leaderboard** of most of these models, which can be found [here](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).
 Here is a plot of it, where I've manually added GPT-3, GPT-3.5 and GPT-4.
-The blue bars indicate models which are fine for commercial use:
+The blue bars indicate open source models which are fine for commercial use:

 <center>
   <img src="/src/assets/img/language-model-leaderboard.webp" alt="Table with language model evaluations">